 Mindfulness Mentors introduce groups of participants to basic mindfulness practices that enable self-knowledge, cultivate compassion for self and others, reduce stress, and increase the capacity to learn and make decisions.
 We believe these practices will help participants live a balanced life and connect with others and the natural world.
 We have partnerships with Family Scholar House, Maryhurst Alternative School, Americana, Court Appointed Special Advocate Association (CASA), Nativity Academy, the Louisville Urban League, Mariposa, and many others.

-To become a Mindfulness Mentor, one must:
+To become a Mindfulness Mentor, you must:

 - Maintain a personal meditation practice for at least two years